Humane-Documentation/Spree/how_to/build_an_extension.md

 to set a sale price for the product and be able to view it on our sale page, `http://localhost:3000/sale`.

+## Tips
+* Don't forget to use the full Spree class name when referring to it, e.g. "Spree::Admin::XXX", "Spree::XXX", etc.

 ## Versioning the Extension
 Different versions of Spree may act differently with your extension so it's advisable to keep different branches of your extension maintained for the different branches of Spree.